KellyVance/sparql/README.md

 Numbering of the sparql files only indicates perceived complexity and progression of function specificity.

+Additional demonstration of queries is available at the [GSQ Vocabulary SPARQL Queries Page](https://github.com/geological-survey-of-queensland/vocabularies/wiki/Vocabulary-SPARQL-queries)

 **Disclaimer**
 As of the time of writing (2022-12-22) I am not an expert on SPARQL.
 These queries serve to record what I know so far and to build out a library of queries as I learn how to make SPARQL do the things I want.
 The intent is for the annotation and examples to provide guidance to others learning this query langauge in a simplified and plain language manner.